 Holi is incomplete without these traditional dishes.
 Have a look!
-And with online stores like BigBasket and Godrej Nature’s Basket offering a seamless shopping experience, all the stress associated with grocery shopping has been taken away.
-Shop for all the essential ingredients from the comfort of your home and start cooking these scrumptious dishes.
+And with online stores like BigBasket offering a seamless shopping experience, all the stress associated with grocery shopping has been taken away.
+Shop for all the essential ingredients from the comfort of your home and start cooking these scrumptious Holi dishes.

-This delightful snack is a popular dish on the Holi spread.
-Made with crispy flour crackers, sev namkeen, chickpeas, boiled potatoes, tamarind chutney, mint chutney and curd, this vibrant dish can add a dash for color to your special Holi menu.
+This is a popular snacks for Holi party.
+Made with crispy flour crackers, sev namkeen, chickpeas, boiled potatoes, tamarind chutney, mint chutney and curd, this vibrant dish can add a dash for color to your special Holi food menu.
 Indulge in all your chaat temptations with this savoury finger-food.

 The Holi menu is incomplete without flavorful Khasta Kachoris.
 This spicy and crunchy treat is made with flour, soaked urad dal, peas, tasty Indian spices and ghee.
 The dish is usually served along with some tangy aloo curry and tamarind & mint chutney.
 This is one tempting, deep-fried treat no one can say no to.

-One of the Holi foods everyone lusts after is Dahi Bhalla.
+One of the dishes to be prepared on Holi everyone lusts after is Dahi Bhalla.
 This appetizing Indian snack is prepared by soaking fitters made from urad dal in yogurt.
 Season it with cumin powder, black pepper, chili powder, chaat masala, garam masala, coriander and green chilis to make it more mesmerizing.